 Enjoy year-round hiking and bicycling the WMA.
 Trails are prone to seasonal flooding; the January through May period offers the driest conditions.

 Primitive camping is permitted year-round throughout the area.
 For full hook-up RV sites and primitive campsites within the concession-operated Palmdale campground, visit Fisheating Creek Outpost.
 The campground offers restrooms, showers and a camp store.
 During established hunting seasons, individuals are encouraged to camp at the Palmdale campground or at designated sites along Fisheating Creek.
 Weekends and cooler months are the busiest, so plan accordingly.

 Fisheating Creek meanders through banks lined with cypress and oaks.
 Expect to see numerous alligators and a variety of birds.
 Rent a canoe, kayak or SUP in the campground or launch your own from the campground or the Main Street access.
-Fisheating Creek Outpost offers a livery service with two drop-off points upstream of the campground, creating options for an 8-mile trip (from Burnt Bridge) or a 16-mile trip (From Ingram’s Crossing).
+Fisheating Creek Outpost offers a livery service with two drop-off points upstream of the campground, creating options for an eight-mile trip (from Burnt Bridge) or a 16-mile trip (From Ingram’s Crossing).
 Water levels vary widely; check current conditions before planning your paddling trip.
-Download the Fisheating Creek Paddling Guide.
+Download the Fisheating Creek Paddling Guide for more information.